yu-iskw/click-through-rate-prediction/README.md

 ## TODO

+We should offer more `Evaluator`s, such as logg-loss.
-Since `spark.ml` doesn't offer Loggistic-Loss at Spark 1.6, we should change the evaluator for Cross-Validation to logg-loss.
+Since `spark.ml` doesn't offer Loggistic-Loss at Spark 1.6, we might get better score with logg-loss evaluator.